Gjeffroy/gjeffroy/README.md

 ## Automated DL with Keras: Architecture Hyperparameter and Tuning
 Exploring Keras Tuner's efficacy on the MNIST dataset to optimize neural network architecture for maximizing validation accuracy [🔗](https://github.com/Gjeffroy/hyperparam_autotuning_keras/tree/main)

+## Shiny App with Leaflet Visualization
+This Shiny app enables users to visualize Seagull settlements in Lorient and Bigfoot sightings over time using a slider animation.
+It also features data point clustering and density visualization for a comprehensive spatial distribution view. [🔗](https://github.com/Gjeffroy/leaflet_viewer_shiny/tree/main)

 <hr style="border:2px solid gray">